vexparadox/ProjAsm/readme.md

 # What is this?
-This is a virutal machine that's controlled using a custom set on instructions.
-It's main purpose is for emulating assembly-like language and aid in learning low level programming.
+This is a virtual machine that's controlled using a custom set on instructions.
+It's main purpose is for emulating an assembly-like language and to aid in learning low level programming.

 ## What's a virtual machine?
 A virtual machine is an emulation of a computer system.
 Virtual machines are based on computer architectures and provide functionality of a physical computer.
 They create computers inside of your computer.